Norwich and Peterborough Building Society Conveyancing Panel Information

 Norwich and Peterborough Building Society and other BSA lenders are in varying stages of reviewing their approach to vetting firms on their conveyancing panels, to ensure their ongoing exposure to unsuitable firms is reduced.

-As the nominated COLP for my firm what do I need to consider in terms of disclosures to the SRA if my firm is suspended off the Norwich and Peterborough Building Society solicitor panel?
+As the nominated Compliance Officer for Legal Practice are there regulatory implications that I should be considering if my firm is withdrawn off the Norwich and Peterborough Building Society solicitor panel?

 1. lack of transactions